 While there are many benefits of setting up a company to own and manage property, there are certain downsides.
 These include:

-- the existence of certain responsibilities for landlords who have set up a limited company to manage their property, including certain filings at Companies House, maintaining company books, filing accounts and tax returns.
+the existence of certain responsibilities imposed on landlords who have set up a limited company to manage their property, including making certain filings at Companies House, maintaining company books, and filing accounts and tax returns

-It is also advisable for those who set up a property company to seek specialist advice from a broker or accountant.
+It is also advisable for those who set up property companies to seek specialist advice from a broker or accountant.
 This may be costly and time-consuming.

 How to set up a property company

 If you set up a company, you will need to register it at Companies House.
-All limited companies must be registered at Companies House before they can begin trading, and are subject to rules for annual filings and paying taxes.
+All limited companies must be registered at Companies House before they can begin trading.
+They are subject to rules for annual filings and paying taxes.

 All companies must have a registered office address where notices, letters and reminders can be delivered.
-This doesn’t need to be an address where day-to-day business is carried out, so it could be your accountant’s address or a director’s address for example.
+This doesn’t need to be an address where day-to-day business is carried out, so it could be your accountant’s address or a director’s address, for example.
+However, it must (from 4 March 2024) be somewhere where any documents delivered to the company can have a recorded acknowledgement of delivery and be expected to come to the attention of somebody acting on behalf of the company.
 Be aware that the registered office address will be available on the public record at Companies House.

 You will then need to consider who you want to run the company.
 Private companies are required to have at least one director who must be an individual (as opposed to a company acting as a director).
 Directors must: